cksoftwaretech/wangfuk/EVIDENCE.md

-### 🆔 [E-SAFETY-2025-12-04] The "Normal" Myth vs. The Broken Reality
+### 🆔 [E-SAFETY-2025-12-04-01] The "Normal" Myth vs. The Broken Reality

 **🚨 Significance:**

-There is an irreconcilable contradiction between the maintenance contractor's public defense and the internal maintenance records, suggesting a deliberate cover-up of safety failures.
+There is a contradiction between the maintenance contractor's public defense and the internal maintenance records, suggesting a cover-up of safety failures.

 **1. The Public Whitewash:**
-On December 4, 2025 (post-disaster), **Victory Fire Engineering (宏泰)**—the contractor for 9 consecutive years—claimed on national television (Now News) that the system was "functioning normally" (運作正常) during the Annual Inspection in March 2025, emphasizing there were "no big problems."
+On December 4, 2025 (post-disaster), **Victory Fire Engineering (宏泰)**—the contractor for 9 consecutive years—claimed on Now News that the system was "functioning normally" (運作正常) during the Annual Inspection in March 2025, emphasizing there were "no big problems."

 **2. The Internal Reality:**
-Internal records from September 29, 2025, completely falsify this claim.
-The records list a massive repair bill of **$144,170** for defects in the most critical life-saving components:
+Internal records from September 29, 2025 list a massive repair bill of **$144,170** for defects in the most critical life-saving components:
 *   **Fire Inlet Valves (消防入水掣):** Essential for firefighters to pump water into the building.
 *   **Hose Reel Assemblies (喉轆組件):** Essential for residents to fight fire.
 *   **Fire Bells (消防警鐘):** Essential for evacuation.